 A Bachelor’s degree from an accredited institution with a GPA (or equivalent) of 3.2 or above unless a compelling explanation justifies a lower GPA.
-Graduate Record Examination (GRE) scores are required.

 The entire application process is online at the Interactive Graduate Application Site.
 Please select “Critical Museum Studies (MA)” from the pull-down menu under “Select Degree Program.”

 You should not have to send in any hard copies of your materials.
 Be sure to attach (upload) the following documents in your online application: